tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ---
-title: §12 Deploying our Godot 4 Go MMO to the cloud
+title: "§12 Deploy Your Golang and Godot 4 MMO to the Cloud"
-description: We are finally ready to ship our game to the web.
-We will be moving to secure websockets, securing a domain and TLS certificate, and shipping the Godot HTML5 export to the world!
+description: "It’s time to launch!
+Learn how to deploy your MMO with secure WebSockets, custom domains, containers, and the Godot HTML5 export."
 redditurl:
 ---

 Welcome to the final part of our Godot 4 Go MMO series!
-In this part, we will be getting our game out the door to share with family and friends.
-We will be discussing two options for deploying the server to the cloud: Google Cloud Platform and self-hosting.
-We will also be exploring secure websockets, containerization, and hosting the client on itch.io or your own website.
-Let's get started!
+In [the last part](/2024/11/20/godot-golang-mmo-part-11), we finalized our game.
+In this post, we’ll take your game from development to launch.
+We’ll cover how to deploy your server to the cloud using Google Cloud Platform or self-hosting, set up secure WebSockets, and explore containerization.
+Additionally, we’ll walk through hosting the client on platforms like itch.io or your own website.

 ## How to follow this part